seL4/l4v/docs/arch-split.md

 ```

 ## Managing intra-theory dependencies

+### Three-theory split (deprecated)

+Note: this is no longer the expected convention except for older files.
+See
+`Theory-specific architecture-generic locales` for new convention.

 Initial work on splitting invariant definitions and proofs found that
 within many theory files, there were both: